-- 1) A grade of C or better or a grade of S is required in all physical therapy courses.
+1) A grade of C or better or a grade of S is required in all physical therapy courses.
 A student earning a letter grade of D, F or U will be placed on academic probation in the Physical Therapy Program.
 A letter grade of D, F or U in physical therapy courses requires the student to repeat the course before progressing to subsequent courses for which the failed course is a prerequisite.
 When repeating a physical therapy course, a student may be required to successfully complete ancillary learning experiences or clinical competencies/practicums that validate theoretical knowledge.
-If a student is unable to take further courses in the next occurring semester as a result of this policy, the student is placed on academic suspension and repeats the course during the next appropriate semester.
+If a student is unable to take further courses in the next occurring semester as a result of this policy, the student repeats the course during the next appropriate semester.
+The student will be placed on academic probation.
 A course may be repeated only one time.
-A student receiving a D, F or U in the same physical therapy course twice or in two physical therapy courses is dismissed from the program. - 2) A student must obtain a grade point average of 3.00 or better each semester, and a grade of S in all courses graded S/U courses.
+A student receiving a D, F or U in the same physical therapy course twice or in two physical therapy courses is dismissed from the program.

+- 2) A student must obtain a grade point average of 3.00 or better each semester, and a grade of S in all courses graded S/U courses.
 If a student earns a semester grade point average between 2.00 to 2.99, or received a U in a course, he or she is placed on academic probation.
 To be meet the requirements of an academic probation term, the student must earn a grade point average of 3.00 or better in all subsequent semesters.
 If a clinical internship course is scheduled during the next semester, the student must earn an S in the clinical internship course and a semester grade point average of 3.00 or better in the semester following the clinical internship to meet academic progression standards.
 If a student is on academic probation the last semester of the program, the student must earn an S in the clinical internship course to graduate.
 A student will be dismissed from the program if 1) s/he fails to meet academic standards any time following a probation term, or 2) if s/he earns a semester GPA of 1.99 or less.
-While on probation, students may be required to complete activities designed to facilitate success.

-- Dismissed Graduate Students' Participation in Commencement - · Policy on Reapplication to the Program
+While on probation, students may be required to complete activities designed to facilitate success. - 3) Once a clinical course commences, students cannot withdraw from the clinical course. - 4) If at any time the student is deemed unsatisfactory in a clinical course, the student cannot continue to attend. - Dismissed Graduate Students' Participation in Commencement - Policy on Reapplication to the Program

-The policy on reapplication defines the process by which students may seek readmission to the program following dismissal of the student from the program for failing to maintain good academic standing.
-Readmission candidates may apply for readmission to the program no sooner than one year and no later than three years from the date of dismissal.
+The policy on reapplication defines the process by which students may seek readmission to the program following a withdrawal or dismissal of the student from the program for failing to maintain good academic standing.
+Readmission candidates may apply for readmission to the program no sooner than one year and no later than three years from the date of the withdrawal or dismissal.
 Readmission candidates may exercise their reapplication option only once.
-Readmission candidates applying to the program must submit the materials required of all applicants for admission.
+Readmission candidates applying to the program must submit the materials required and shall be considered with all new applicants for admission.
 In addition, they must provide transcripts relating to any education experiences completed since leaving the program.
 A letter indicating why the readmission candidate believes s/he will succeed academically and technically in the program must accompany the application materials.
-Upon review of the materials, the program's admissions selection committee may render the following decisions: 1) Approval of the request for readmission to the program with academic conditions, or 2) denial of the request for readmission to the program.
+Upon review of the materials, the program's admission selection committee may render the following decisions: 1) Approval of the request for readmission to the beginning of the program, or 2) Denial of the request for readmission to the program.